 This year, it’s a Kat, Incorrigible story, and I wrote it by special request.
 This spring, as part of the Con-or-Bust auction, I offered to write a short-short story about any of the characters from my novels.
 The winner, Melita Kennedy, asked for a story about Kat all grown up, with children of her own – and it was so much fun to write!

-You can read the full story below, and if you want to keep it on your e-reader, you can find the free ebook on Smashwords, Barnes & Noble, iTunes or Kobo.
-(You can also find it on Amazon, but unfortunately, they haven’t price-matched yet, so they’re still charging 99 cents/pence for it.
-I’m sorry!
-I hope they’ll make it free SOON – and in the meantime, you can download the Kindle version from this link.)
+You can read the full story below, and if you want to keep it on your e-reader, you can find the free ebook on Smashwords, Barnes & Noble, iTunes or Kobo, and Amazon.com.
+You can also find it on Amazon.co.uk, but unfortunately they haven’t price-matched it there, so it costs 99p.
+I’m so sorry! :( I hope that they will price-match soon.
+If you’re in the UK and want a free Kindle copy, please use my contact form to send me your email address, and I’ll email you a copy ASAP.

 I hope you guys enjoy this story!
 I’ve been really looking forward to sharing it with you.